opensearch-project/sql/docs/attributions.md

 ## What’s OpenSearch SQL?

-The Open Distro for Elaticsearch SQL plugin launched early this year which lets you write queries in SQL rather than the OpenSearch query domain-specific language (DSL).
+The OpenSearch plugin lets you write queries in SQL rather than the OpenSearch query domain-specific language (DSL).
 While the majority of our codebase is on top of ES-SQL initially, there are a lot of new features and bug fixes introduced in our implementation.
 And in the following releases this year, we keep improving and refactoring our code as well as maintaining version currency of OpenSearch.
 Basically OpenSearch SQL is superset of ES-SQL and it’s more reliable and up-to-date.

 ## The problems we found in NLPchina-ES-SQL.